discord-net/Discord.Net/docs/guides/intro.md

 [!code-csharp[Async Context](samples/intro/async-context.cs)]

-As a result of this, your program will now start, and immidiately jump into an async context.
+As a result of this, your program will now start, and immediately jump into an async context.
 This will allow us later on to create a connection to Discord, without needing to worry about setting up the correct async implementation.